Keith Larsen: Career

 In 1960–1961, Larsen appeared as 36-year-old former Navy diver Drake Andrews in the CBS adventure series The Aquanauts, an Ivan Tors Production renamed in March 1961 as Malibu Run.
 His co-star was Jeremy Slate (1926–2006).
 A sinus operation required Larsen to withdraw from the show, and he was replaced by Ron Ely as Mike Madison.
 The script line indicated that the character Andrews had rejoined the Navy.

 After The Aquanauts, Larsen appeared as Jack Bennett in the 1961 episode "Blondes Prefer Gentlemen" of the ABC series The Roaring Twenties, with Donald May, Rex Reason, and Dorothy Provine.
 His other television roles, all in 1960, were as John Edwards in "The Hostage" episode of the ABC and syndicated western series, Tombstone Territory, as John Napier in "Nightmare Crossing" episode of NBC's The Man and the Challenge, and as the Indian, Blue Raven, in the episode "Seed of Hate" in NBC's western Wichita Town.

 Larsen's later acting work was in Women of the Prehistoric Planet (1966), three films made in the Philippines, Caxambu!, (1967) Mission Batangas, where he began a new phase as a director as well as an actor and The Omegans (1968) with Ingrid Pitt.
 He travelled to Japan to direct and co-star in The Walking Major, Mission Batanagas as Colonel Turner (1968), then did Night of the Witches as Reverend Ezra Jackson (1970), The Trap on Cougar Mountain (1972), Whitewater Sam in the title role (1977), and his last appearance, Young and Free (1979).
 He also directed and produced some of these same films.

 Personal life

 Larsen was married three times.
 In 1953, he wed actress Susan Cummings.
-They have one child.
+They had one child.
 After their divorce, he married actress Vera Miles on July 16, 1960.
 He was married to Vera Miles until 1971.
 Their son, Erik Larsen, was born in April 1961.
 After Larsen and Miles divorced, he married Trang Thu Nguyen in 1983.
 The couple had one child.
 The marriage ended when Larsen died, aged 82, in Santa Barbara, California.
 Larsen adhered to Mormonism.